rhamill1/tunein/readme.md

 - **Process:** First I dropped all columns except the NAICS columns.
 Then similarly to last time I grouped and counted records.
 - **Results:** The sorted data from this also passes the sniff test, but more thought is needed to make good recommendations.
 - **Recommendation:** It's short sighted to just draw a line and say any industry type with business counts below a certain threshold needs assistance.
 The example that comes to mind is:  although there aren’t very many utilities, how many utility companies does San Francisco need?
 Maybe as time goes on more utilities are needed but is it necessary for the city to stimulate that growth or can the market organically control this?
 Insurance looks like it could be similar to Utilities.
 Manufacturing looks like a good candidate for assistance and depending what 'Certain Services' include, they might also be candidates.
-- **Moving forward:**  Time permitting, I’d look at start and end dates of businesses to see if less popular industries are less popular because they’re no longer needed.
-For example, travel agencies aren’t as needed anymore.
-It’d be great to get NAICS sub-description data to understand what specific industries might be trending or declining.

 ##### Question 3.
 - **Process - Data:**